b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &nbsp;

 ***[21](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p21#p21)***: Jershon's residents send Korihor away, so he tries again in a place called Gideon.
-Korihor is met with the same treatment&mdash; rejection, and being arrested and taken to the high priest.
+Korihor is met with the same treatment— rejection, and being arrested and taken to the high priest.

 Remember when we established that "the law could have [no hold](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p12#p12) on him?"
 Or that there was "[no law](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7) against a man’s belief"?
 I honestly don't know how to settle that idea with the fact that the chief judge can banish someone from the land after people tied up Korihor to force him to face judgment.
 I really don't.
 Judgment for what?
 It must not have been for preaching a different belief, we've established twice that this wasn't against [any laws](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7)!